Protests erupt in Brazil over controversial 20-year austerity plan

 Brazil's Senate approved the spending bill 53 to 16, and it is expected to become law Thursday.

-Brazilian President Michael Temer praised the move, referring to the bill as the "first amendment aimed at getting the country out of recession."
+Brazilian President Michael Temer -- who assumed office in late August -- praised the move, referring to the bill as the "first amendment aimed at getting the country out of recession."

 The government hopes that the spending cap, combined with a proposed pension reform, will lure investors back to Brazil, bringing an end to the worst recession in decades.

+Brazil is Latin America's largest economy and has a well-developed agricultural, manufacturing, and service sector.
+But the country has suffered its deepest recession in decades.

+Since the beginning of 2015, the unemployment rate has doubled to more than 11% and as many as 12 million Brazilians are currently unemployed.

-But a recent poll from Datafolha showed that 60% of Brazilians are opposed to the amendment over fears that crucial education and health budgets will be affected.
+A recent poll from Datafolha showed that 60% of Brazilians are opposed to the amendment over fears that crucial education and health budgets will be affected.